 I think that I’m going to replace the four Ikea chairs with 2 more of the original white chairs…

 OR should I get two different style chairs?
 One for the head of the table, and one for my desk?
 (Because that’s where the other one is FYI).

 (You can wipe off crayons from the chairs we have now.
 Ask me how I know.)

 One thing that is holding me back from replacing the Ikea chairs (other than the fact that we just got them).
 Is that we do still need to hold the booster seat.
 It fits on the folding chairs, so I could always use that for the next few years…

 Where We’re Headed…?

 In equally important news, the white primed bench is not looking so lovely.
 The kiddos coloured everywhere, so it will need to be addressed.
 (I mean, it was only primer at this point, I still need to sand the patches and re-prime).

-BUT it has me wondering if white is the best colour… I was also going to get these bench pads to sit on top.
+BUT it has me wondering if white is the best colour… I was also going to get bench pads that are no longer available to sit on top.
 So that might solve some issues.